Vidminas/vidminas.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Human-Computer Interaction
-  - Primary/Secondary/Tertiary Education
+  - Education
-  - Information Seeking and Retrieval
+  - Information Seeking and Behaviour
-  - Information Interaction and Behaviour
+  - Information Retrieval
-  - Generative AI
+  - Retrieval Augmented Generation

 # Education to show in About widget
 education: